 - A high-performance network interface capable of parsing, processing and efficiently transferring data at line rate, or the speed of the rest of the network, to GPUs and CPUs.

-- A rich set of flexible and programmable acceleration engines that offload and improve applications performance for AI and machine learning, security, telecommunications and storage, among others.
+- A rich set of flexible and programmable acceleration engines that offload and improve applications performance for AI and machine learning, zero-trust security, telecommunications and storage, among others.

 DPUs Incorporated into SmartNICs

 The DPU can be used as a stand-alone embedded processor.
 But it’s more often incorporated into a SmartNIC, a network interface controller used as a critical component in a next-generation server.

 Other devices that claim to be DPUs miss significant elements of these three critical capabilities.

 For example, some vendors use proprietary processors that don’t benefit from the broad Arm CPU ecosystem’s rich development and application infrastructure.

 Others claim to have DPUs but make the mistake of focusing solely on the embedded CPU to perform data path processing.

 That approach isn’t competitive and doesn’t scale, because trying to beat the traditional x86 CPU with a brute force performance attack is a losing battle.
 If 100 Gigabit/sec packet processing brings an x86 to its knees, why would an embedded CPU perform better?